 Racetrack members shall plan for and have protocols in place for instances of infectious disease outbreak within their enclosures.
-Such protocols shall be based on guidelines recommended by AAEP's Guidelines for the Management of Outbreak of Infectious Disease or developed in consultation with the State Department of Agriculture Veterinarian
+Such protocols shall be based on guidelines recommended by the AAEP General Biosecurity Guidelines (2017), attached as Exhibit 3, or developed in consultation with the State Department of Agriculture Veterinarian.